 7. White Cockatoos

 White cockatoos are native to Australia, but they were once popular as pets around the world.
-They were imported from Australia and sold in pet stores all over North America, Europe, and Asia during the 1960s through 1980s.
-However, many people found out too late just how difficult it was to keep these birds as pets!
+They were imported from Australia and sold in pet stores all over North America, Europe, and Asia during the 1960s through the 1980s.
+However, many people found out too late just how difficult it was to keep these birds as pets.
 White cockatoos need plenty of space in which to fly around and exercise their wings, which makes them unsuitable for life in an apartment or small house with only one room available for your bird's cage.
-They also require a high level of care from their owners; something that many people don't have time for on a daily basis!
+They also require a high level of care from their owners, which is something that many people don't have time for on a daily basis.